anzhelikasuchkova/Movie-Recommendation-Project/README.md

 ## Content:
 - Selected topic: **Movie Recommendation System**
 - What does the model do? **Recommends similar movies based on the user's input.**
-- Reason we selected the topic: **Sometimes it can be time consuming to find a movie to watch that you will enjoy, this will look at a movie you have liked or watched and suggest movies that you may like based on your preferences**
+- Reason we selected the topic: **Everyone loves movies.
+We all in a way are connected to each other via this amazing medium.
+Yet what most interesting is the fact that how unique our choices and combinations are in terms of movie preferences.
+Sometimes it can be time consuming to find a movie to watch that you will enjoy, this will look at a movie you have liked or watched and suggest movies that you may like based on your preferences**

 ## Description of the source of data: